anyone-can-cook/rclass1/syllabus/rclass1_syllabus.md

   - For late submissions due to an unexpected emergency, you will not lose points.
 Please contact the instructor and/or TAs and we will work it out together.

-## Participation (10 percent of total grade)
+## Attendance and Participation (10 percent of total grade)

+TAs will take attendance each week.
+Each unexcused absence will result in a 1% deduction from your final grade for the course.
+Absences due to emergencies or professional obligations will not not affect your grade as long as you communicate with your TA.

-Broadly, we expect students to participate by being attentive, supportive of classmates, by asking questions, and by answering questions posed by classmates.
+Beyond attendance, we expect students to participate by being attentive, supportive of classmates, by asking questions, and by answering questions posed by classmates.

-Practically speaking, the vast majority of your participation grade will depend on weekly participation on Github.
+Practically speaking, the much of your participation in this course occurs on Github.
 Each week, students are required to post one communication on Github.
 This could be asking a question about the problem set, answering a question posed by a classmate, or a post describing something you learned while working through the week's material/problem set.

-If you post at least one communication on Github each week, you will earn an "A" for participation for the quarter.
+If you have no unexcused absences and your communicate on Github each week, you will receive an "A" (95%) for your attendance and participation grade.
+If you are consistently helpful and supportive to your classmates on the Github community, you will earn a 100% for your attenance and participation grade.

-In addition, students can work towards an "A+" participation grade for the quarter by asking/answering questions during synchronous lecture (e.g., zoom chat) or by consistently being helpful/supportive to your classmates on Github.

 ## Grading scale